 This model of healthcare also helps reduce unnecessary, expensive ER trips, which can clog the response system by taking up beds, resources and time.
 Community paramedics can conduct home visits for people who’ve been relying on 911 and the ER for lower-risk health issues.
 Paramedics are trained to determine when patients can’t be cared for at home.

-“Headaches, belly pain and anxiety are the vast majority of ER visits,” said James Bush, medical director at the Wyoming Department of Health.
+“Headaches, belly pain and anxiety are the vast majority of ER visits,” says Dr. James Bush, medical director at the Wyoming Department of Health.
 “We’d rather pay paramedics to keep patients in the home.”

 Wyoming also works with telehealth services, which use videoconferencing and mobile apps to diagnose, monitor, treat and manage patients remotely.
 These telehealth services have enabled thousands of “virtual visits” over the past 10 years, Bush says.
 Patients with urgent conditions, such as an ear infection, can use encrypted Internet connections (as required by federal health privacy law) to contact their physicians, reducing strain on emergency care facilities.